 For IRAS’ audit attention for years 2013 and 2014, please refer to :

 - IRAS’ Focus on Compliance for Individual Income Tax

 - IRAS’s Focus on Compliance for Corporate Income Tax

-As part of pursuing a fair tax system, and to protect our compliant taxpayers, we occasionally have no option but to prosecute taxpayers who intentionally and fraudulently evade their tax obligations.
-This is not a course of action that we pursue lightly, but which we are not afraid of using in serious cases.
+As part of pursuing a fair tax system, and to maintain public confidence in the tax system, we will prosecute taxpayers who intentionally and fraudulently evade their tax obligations.

 Back to top